araspitzu/btc-hotspot/INSTALL.md

 it tells you the name of the hotspot wifi network but you don't need to connect to it now.

 To continue please visit `http://<ADDRESS_OF_PI>:8082` you will find instructions in the admin panel.

+# :zap: Lightning setup
+//TODO
+Connect to node
+Open a channel
+Make sure you're not 100% foundee